MicrosoftDocs/win32/desktop-src/Controls/lvm-getitemindexrect.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # LVM\_GETITEMINDEXRECT message

 Retrieves the bounding rectangle for all or part of a subitem in the current view of a list-view control.
-Send this message explicitly or by using the [**ListView\_GetItemIndexRect**](listview-getitemindexrect.md) macro.
+Send this message explicitly or by using the [**ListView\_GetItemIndexRect**](/windows/win32/Commctrl/nf-commctrl-listview_getitemindexrect?branch=master) macro.

 ## Parameters